96jonesa/StyleGan2-Colab-Demo/README.md

 https://drive.google.com/drive/folders/1lBe6A5oTX6SuIg_iEoTcOdeC6-Quk9Ez?usp=sharing

 # Note on project progress
 So far, this is a day's work, but I think it is already somewhat interesting.
-Expect frequent updates in the near future, to make it more interesting.
+Expect frequent updates in the coming days.
 # Citations
 @inproceedings{choi2020starganv2,
   title={StarGAN v2: Diverse Image Synthesis for Multiple Domains},